Shubhamjain27/shubhamblog/content/posts/blog14.md

 category: "Careers"
 tags:
   - "Careers"
-description: "Some frameworks I used while deciding on my carrer"
+description: "Some frameworks I used while deciding on my career"
 ---